Skip to content

 Remember to install the example dependencies before running the examples.

-pip install "blueye.sdk[examples]"
+uv pip install "blueye.sdk[examples]"

 Local documentation